8ctopus/php-benchmark/README.md

 ### run custom test

-Custom tests are user fined tests in the `TestsUser` class.
+Custom tests are user fined tests in the `TestUser` class.

-- `php -d xdebug.mode=off benchmark.php --custom TestsUser --filter ~baseline~` where filter corresponds to a regular expression matching the methods that you want to test.
+- `php -d xdebug.mode=off benchmark.php --custom TestUser --filter ~baseline~` where filter corresponds to a regular expression matching the methods that you want to test.
 If there are exactly two tests, then the test results will be compared.

 ## examples